 The rest of the frame I assembled on solid ground, not wanting to hold everything in place with one hand while installing decking screws with the other.

-- Cut four braces with precise 45 degree angles.
+- Cut four braces at precisely 45-degree angles.
 I cut them from a single 10-foot long 2”x10” board.
 I measured the width of the board with a ruler, then marked that length from the end of the board and cut from there to the corner to make a triangle of wood that was exactly the right shape.
-I measured the short sides of that wooden triangle-shaped block and they were exactly the same so I knew it was cut at a 45 degree angle.
+I measured the short sides of that wooden triangle-shaped block and they were exactly the same so I knew it was cut at a 45-degree angle.
 I used that to mark the lines I would cut to make the braces.
-I made the two outside braces three feet long at their outsides, and the two inside braces two feet long at their outsides.
+I made the two outside braces three feet long at their outsides and the two inside braces two feet long at their outsides.

 - Prepare the joists.
-(11 ten-foot long 2”x6”s).
+(11 ten-foot-long 2”x6”s).
 I had to cut an angle and a 1/2” notch at the top ends so the roof of the patio cover would come in below the house’s drip edge.
-I then cut off seven inches from the other end at an angle so it would mach up to the frames’ header at the far end.
-For this I made a template from a piece of cereal box cardboard, cut out the pattern and drew it on the ends of each board.
+I then cut off seven inches from the other end at an angle so it would match up to the frames’ header at the far end.
+For this, I made a template from a piece of cereal box cardboard, cut out the pattern, and drew it on the ends of each board.
 Then I cut with a circular saw and used a bow saw to take out the last little bit of the notches.
-If I had one, I would have used a jig saw.
+If I had one, I would have used a jigsaw.
 For the far ends, I made another template, one without a notch, to ensure all the angles and lengths were the same.
 A real pro might have made measurements for each cut instead of making a template, but I didn’t want to risk the possibility of human error.

 Step 5: Raising the Frame